Search Results

 Graphical user interface, application Description automatically generated

-Use the Indicator Analytics section to view any information CAL has on the Indicator, or follow the Investigation Links to explore the Indicator further.
-To add the Indicator to an owner to which you have access on your ThreatConnect instance, select an Owner from the Owner dropdown menu at the top left of the screen and click the SAVE button.
-A new Details screen for the Indicator will open from which the Indicator can be configured further.
+Use the Indicator Analytics section to view any information CAL has on the Indicator, or follow the links in the Investigation Links section to explore the Indicator further.
+To add the Indicator to one of your owners, select the desired owner from the Owner dropdown at the top left of the screen and then click the SAVE button.

-To search for multiple items at one time, enter the items one after another, with a space in between each item.
-For example, Figure 9 shows the results of a search for the following terms: bad.com terrible.com bad guy.
+To search for multiple items in a single search, enter the items one after another, with a space in between each item.
+For example, Figure 8 shows the results of a search for the following terms: badguy.com "bad guy" ransomware.

 Note